 Which style do you prefer?
 Traditional or Contemporary?
 Do you have a favorite granny flat design?

-Are you thinking about building your own Granny Flat?
-We have a Granny Flats Preliminary Planning Checklist with the questions you need to ask before you even start planning.
+If you’re thinking about building a Granny Flat, be sure to check out our Granny Flats Preliminary Planning Checklist.
+It has the questions you need to ask before you even start planning.

 Speaking of questions, Kim has written a post The Ultimate Guide to Granny Flats – Your 23 Most Important Questions Answered that you’ll find valuable.

 Don’t miss our other posts on Granny Flats:

 - Arledge Garage Conversion – free PDF floor plan to convert a garage into an apartment.